bbc/digital-paper-edit-infrastructure/docs/adr/2019-04-23-transcript-architecture.md

 have cert-based security and ELBs.
 We will also have a solid CI process around the project, including transparency around deployment issues.

-Both options will have the disadvantages of:
+All options will have the disadvantages of:

 * Initial learning curve around Cosmos (need to understand RHE7).
 * Extra files for Cosmos will be in an opensource repository, which will require